flibber-hk/HollowKnight.RandoPlus/README.md

 is disabled in rando, then previews will not be shown for the Nailsmith's items.
 - Nail upgrades must be claimed from the inventory by pressing attack while the nail icon is selected.
 This is to avoid being locked out of skips, but the process of claiming a nail upgrade is not reversible.
 (Consult the Randomizer readme for information about how many nail upgrades should be claimed depending on skip settings).
+This behaviour can be disabled (so nail upgrades are given immediately) before randomization by selecting the Give Nail Upgrades On Pickup option.
 - The nailsmith questline (kill / Sheo) is tied to the location, not the items.
 - For the purposes of split item groups, Nail Upgrades are considered by default to be in the same group as Skills - specifically Vengeful Spirit.